preshy100/alx-low_level_programming/0x00-hello_world/README.md

-script that runs as c file through the preprocessor and save the result into another file
+script that compiles a c file but does not link.